krzyzanowskim/OpenSSL/README.md

 These libraries work for both iOS and MacOS.
 There are two OpenSSL static libraries; `libcrypto.a` and `libssl.a`     ::Do NOT expect these OpenSSL files to work on every CPU architecture in the world.
 It is your prerogative to check.
 Ask yourself, are you trying to write an app for old devices? new devices only? all iOS devices? only macOS?, etc ::

 #### Fat Binaries
 The OpenSSL-Universal Framework is a Fat Binary.
 That means it supports multiple CPU architectures in a single file.
 To understand this, return to `Terminal`.
-Navigate to your OpenSSL-Universal macOS files and run the command `file libcrypto.a`  This will tell you architecture the file is compiled against `x86_64` and `x386`.
-If you tried the iOS OpenSSL-Universal files it would have said `armv7`, `armv7s`, `arm64` + Simulators (`i386, x86_64`).
+Navigate to your OpenSSL-Universal macOS files and run the command `file libcrypto.a`  This will tell you architecture the file is compiled against `x86_64`.
+If you tried the iOS OpenSSL-Universal files it would have said `armv7`, `armv7s`, `arm64` + Simulators (`x86_64`).

 #### Xcode Setup
 You want to ensure Xcode knows;

 1. Where the OpenSSL static libraries are located.
 2. Where the OpenSSL header files are located for the C include statements.